kevL/yata/ReadMe.txt

-Ctrl+End                  - selects first cell in the last row of the table Left/Right/Up/Down arrows - selects next cell in the direction Shift+arrows              - adds next cell in direction to selected cells
+Ctrl+End                  - selects first cell in the last row of the table Left/Right/Up/Down arrows - selects next cell in the direction Shift+arrows              - adds next cell in direction to selected cells Shift+Home                - adds cells to the left to selected cells Shift+End                 - adds cells to the right to selected cells

 - w/out 1 cell selected (or more than one cell selected) Home                      - scrolls table all the way left